Optional AI Audio play:

 What would get someone’s best performance?
 It would have to be an environment in which they feel supported—to be at their best whatever that means for them, which would be different from person to person.

-Q4: What is the most important question that management should be asking employees?
+Bill: What is the most important question that leaders should ask employees?

 I think we all need to be in service to each other.
 If the company is in service to something that’s meaningful, then ultimately the opportunity is for us to all work together—to do something meaningful together—that’s meaningful to ourselves individually in different ways.
 Picture it as a Venn diagram in terms of how our combined efforts will achieve something meaningful for people or the world.